 *Warning, the sulfur-rich brown colored mud will permanently stain your bathing suit.
 So you might consider using an old suit for the journey or stopping by a thrift store for one before you head out to Santorini.

-The swim back was the worst part of the experience as you go from very warm waters to extremely frigid waters; both of my hamstrings cramped up immediately.
+The swim back was the worst part of the experience as you go from very warm to extremely frigid waters; both of my hamstrings cramped up immediately.
 Edyta (I don’t know how she did it) literally pushed me the entire way back to the boat while swimming herself.
 She should have tried out for the swim team.
 I think she missed her calling.

 After nearly drowning, I immediately went to the on board boat bar and purchased two Mythos beers.
 We downed these as our boat made the trip to Nea Kameni, a small uninhabited island of volcanic origin.
 As you hike Nea Kameni you will notice various scientific equipment since the island is closely monitored by scientists.
 You can cover the entire island quite quickly and I liked the brisk walk following the trepidatious swim.
 It gave us time to dry off in the Greek winds.